brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

 layout: post
 title: How I Set Up a Server To Host Multiple Node.JS Projects & Save Money
 description: >
-  We'll go through the steps of setting up a Ubuntu 20.04 server to host multiple Node.JS projects in order to save money.
+  We'll go through the steps of setting up a single Ubuntu 20.04 server to host multiple Node.JS projects in order to save money.
 sitemap: true
 comments: true
 ---